-- (a) "Overtime" means work authorized by the Employer and performed by an employee in excess of: - (1) the scheduled daily hours of a full-time employee; - (2) the maximum daily hours for those employees on flextime; or - (3) the agreed averaging period.

-- The only time that Clause 16.1(a)(3) will apply is when an agreed averaging period is in the local issues agreement.
-Most local issues agreements do not contain an agreed averaging period. - (b) "Straight-time rate" means the hourly rate of remuneration. - (c) "Time and one-half" means one and one-half times the straight-time rate. - (d) "Double-time" means twice the straight-time rate. - (e) "Double-time and one-half" means two and one-half times the straight-time rate.
+- (a) "Overtime" means work authorized by the Employer and performed by an employee in excess of: - (1) the scheduled daily hours of a full-time employee; - (2) the maximum daily hours for those employees on flextime; or - (3) the agreed averaging period. - (b) "Straight-time rate" means the hourly rate of remuneration. - (c) "Time and one-half" means one and one-half times the straight-time rate. - (d) "Double-time" means twice the straight-time rate. - (e) "Double-time and one-half" means two and one-half times the straight-time rate.